-I am suggesting that worship in a Lutheran church successfully integrates a variety of things that Mennonites are trying to achieve, albeit in a slightly different fashion.
+I am suggesting that worship in some of the mainline churches successfully integrates a variety of things that Mennonites are trying to achieve, albeit in a slightly different fashion.
 Having confession and affirmation of forgiveness at the beginning of each service cleanses the personal and communal soul.
 Taking communion announces the reality of the reconciled kingdom while acknowledging that the church is still very much divided.
 Pacifists and veterans, same-sex couples and strait-laced conservatives partake of communion together after confessing their sins while acknowledging that the final say on these matters continues to be up for grabs.
 One can speak of an objective grace present in communion that announces that we are part of the gathered kingdom regardless of race, gender, colour, or nationality, or for that matter, religion, ethics, theology, and ecclesiology.

 The Lectionary: Another Piece of the Puzzle

 I would like to briefly discuss the role of the lectionary in helping us come to some understanding of what is needed in our time and age.
 While studying Mennonite sermons from my own tradition, I discovered that the Sommerfelder church had retained the use of the lectionary while more progressive churches dropped the use of it in favour of educated pastors, Canadian Mennonite Ministers’ Use of Scripture, 1874-1977.
 Pastors educated at Bible School and Bible College were seen as the new authorities of Scriptural interpretation and worship.
 One did not need to follow a historic set pattern of reading Scripture during worship.